treeman/mining-incorporated/README.md

 Random
 ------

+* Rooms
+    * Prettier name of room
+    * Preview size of room
+    * Sometimes marking double rooms
+    * Name is not repositioned
+    * Split rooms
 * Don't lookup from settings at every frame, keep a pointer thing to fetch values.
 * Lazy state change (after drawing)